smart-data-models/dataModel.Agrifood/VeterinarianTreatment/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity VeterinarianProduct'
+      description: NGSI Entity VeterinarianProduct
       enum:
         - VeterinarianTreatment
       type: string
       x-ngsi:
         type: Property
     veterinarian:
-      description: 'Identifier of the entity storing the prescribing veterinarian data'
+      description: Identifier of the entity storing the prescribing veterinarian data
       format: uri
       type: string
       x-ngsi: